vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 3. Select the appropriate domain and click the **+** button to add a new user.
 4. Enter a user name for the operations user account, for example `vic-ops`.
 5. Enter and confirm the password for this account, optionally provide the additional information, and click **OK**.
-6. (Optional) If you are using vSphere Integrated Containers 1.3.0, configure ready-only non-propagating permissions on the datacenter.

-    If you are using version 1.3.1 or later, these steps are not required.

-    1. In the Hosts and Clusters view, right-click the datacenter in which to deploy the VCH and select **Add Permission**.
-    2. Under Users and Groups, select the operations user that you created.
-    3. Under Assigned Role, select **Read-only** from the drop-down menu.
-    4. Do not select the Propagate to children checkbox, and click **OK**.

 **Result**